 The bulbs have finished flowering, what now?

-Do not cut the flowers when they have finished flowering.
+Do not cut the leaves when they have finished flowering.
 They get their energy from this, so that they multiply.
-The bulbs themselves provide new bulbs, so you can enjoy a color explosion again the following spring.
+The bulbs themselves provide new bulbs, so you can enjoy a color again the following spring.

 Have you become enthusiastic and do you also want Naturalizing bulbs?
 View our range and do you have any questions about Naturalizing bulbs?
 Feel free to ask our customer service.